PicoCTF-2019 Writeup

 }

-Above script as a file (calls the times-up-one-last-time in the present directory): no_sigalrm.c (compiled version: no_sigalrm)
+Above script as a file (calls the times-up-one-last-time in the present directory): (compiled version: )

 6. Let's write a script to solve the equation, now that we have bypassed the time restriction.
-Searching for "custom python operators" yields this hack for infix operators linked to from this blog and this StackOverflow answer.
+Searching for "custom python operators" yields linked to from and .

 7. We actually only have two custom operators: return the left value and return the right value, there are just many names for these operators in the produced equation.